ArronThundercliffe/conjur-summon-kubeconfig/README.md

     conjur policy load root k8_admin.yml

 We're then going to add our KUBECONFIG file as a variable into Conjur.
 For this, a KUBECONFIG file was present in the Conjur CLI docker container, named "kubeconfig".
 Alternatively, add a variable with a dummy value using the CLI and then use the Conjur UI to paste in the KUBECONFIG file contents.
+We're going to name our variable "prod/k8/kubeconfig" to match the example configurations provided:

     conjur variable values add prod/k8/kubeconfig <kubeconfig